Skip to main content

 Adjuvant therapy is additional cancer treatment given after primary surgical treatment.
 Nivolumab, ipilimumab, and pembrolizumab have all been approved as adjuvant therapies for melanoma that has spread to nearby lymph nodes but can be removed with surgery.
 In clinical trials, all three immune checkpoint inhibitors reduced the risk of recurrence for some patients when given after surgery, although many patients experienced serious side effects.

 Researchers are also exploring whether immune checkpoint inhibitors might be more effective if given before surgery.
-One NCI-sponsored trial compared the outcomes of patients with melanoma at high risk of recurring who receive pembrolizumab both before and after surgery with those in patients who receive the drug only after surgery.
-That trial found that people who received the drug both before and after surgery had a substantially lower risk of their cancer coming back than those who only received adjuvant treatment.
+One NCI-sponsored trial found that people who received pembrolizumab both before and after surgery had a substantially lower risk of their cancer coming back than those who only received adjuvant treatment.

 Rare Melanoma Types

 Some rare types of melanoma have lagged behind melanoma of the skin in terms of advances in treatment.
-These include intraocular (uveal) melanoma, which starts in the eye; desmoplastic melanoma, a rare form of melanoma of the skin; and mucosal melanoma, which begins in the mucosal membranes, such as the linings of the nose and mouth.
+These include intraocular (uveal) melanoma, which starts in the eye; desmoplastic melanoma, a rare form of melanoma of the skin; mucosal melanoma, which begins in the mucosal membranes, such as the linings of the nose and mouth; and acral melanoma, which starts in the body's extremities like the palms of the hands, soles of the feet, and nailbeds.

-However, recent small clinical trials suggest that these types of melanoma may also respond to immunotherapies.
+Recent small clinical trials suggest that some of these types of melanoma may respond to immunotherapies.
 One NCI-sponsored trial tested pembrolizumab in people with desmoplastic melanoma.
 Initial results from this trial showed that the drug shrinks both tumors that can be removed surgically and those that cannot.
 The trial participants are still being tracked to see if pembrolizumab improves how long they live overall.

 Merkel Cell Carcinoma